anthropic claude sonnet

 provider: anthropic

-Anthropic has committed to keeping Opus 4.6 available through at least Q4 2026, so there is no urgent forcing function — migrate on your own timeline.
+Commit, redeploy, done.
+Anthropic keeps prior model versions available for a transition period, so there’s no urgent forcing function — migrate on your own timeline.

 Rolling migration across multiple agents

-Once one agent has been running on 4.7 for 3-5 days with good metrics, batch-migrate the rest.
-On Paperclip:
+Once one agent has run cleanly on its new model for 3-5 days, batch-migrate the rest:

 1. Dashboard → Fleet view